NICTA/t3as-pat-clas/README.md

 Example user interface:

 - pat-clas-ui:  A web page using jQuery to access the JSON web services.
-See [pat-clas-ui](pat-clas-ui).
+See <pat-clas-ui>.

 # Building

-1. Run "mvn" in the 'pat-clas-parse' directory.
-2. Change to the 'data' directory and run the "download.sh".
-3. In the 'data' directory run the command (you may have to adjust the version of the jar file):

-    java -jar ../pat-clas-parse/target/pat-clas-parse-0.1.one-jar.jar

-4. Run "mvn" with no args in the top level directory to build everything.
+Just run maven from the top level directory:

+	mvn

 # Configuring

 The webapps are configured using properties files in the source tree at src/main/resources, which are copied to WEB-INF/classes in the webapp.
 The webapps will preferentially take values from an environment variable with the same name as a property.
-If you use paths other than those shown in the parser example below for the location of the database and search indices, you'll need to either set environment variables or edit these property files before running the webapps.
+If you use paths other than defaults used in the parser example below for the location of the database and search indices, you'll need to either set environment variables or edit these property files before running the webapps.

 # Running

 ## Downloading Data

-From the data directory, run download.sh to:
+From the data directory, run `download.sh` to:

  - download classification source data;
- - download and install the fancytree jQuery widget into pat-clas-ui;
+ - download and install the `fancytree` jQuery widget into `pat-clas-ui`;
  - create an empty US DTD file; and
  - patch corrupt data for US class 560.

+## Creating Deployable Packages

+Prerequisites are Building and Downloading Data, then from the data directory, run `package.sh` to:

+ - parse the data to create the database and search indices (further details provided in the following section)
+ - create tar.gz archives for the dynamic web apps `pat-class-lookup-web` and `pat-clas-search-web`, which contain the war file and the database or search indices it depends on
+ - create a tar.gz archive for `pat-clas-ui`, which contains static files packed inside a .war file just so that it can be deployed using the same mechanism as the dynamic web apps.

 ## Parsing

+Note: This step is automated by `package.sh` described above.

-Run the parser to create the database and search indices like this:
+From the data directory, run the parser to create the database and search indices like this:

-		# from t3as (project top level dir)
-		cd data
-		java -jar ../pat-clas-parse/target/pat-clas-parse-0.1.one-jar.jar
+	java -jar ../pat-clas-parse/target/pat-clas-parse-1.0.one-jar.jar

-(use --help option for further instructions).
+(use --help option for further details).

 Notes: